Welcome to the Blogger Series (new posts in this series will be uploaded every Thursday).

 You could even just have a Contact Page and list your social media links on it.
 Tell people where the best place to find you/contact you is.

-Hell, I’m not published and *I* have a Books Page.
+Hell, I’m not published (as of writing this article) and *I* have a Books Page.
 I do it as a motivator, I do it so that people know I am serious about being a writer and can learn about my WIPs.

 My suggestion is to start small.
 Unless you know what Pages you want, keep it to the three I mentioned.
-You can always add more later.
+You can always add further page later.

 How to add Pages to your Blog